Funeral Planning and Policies

 The Vigil, celebrated prior to the Funeral Mass, is a major component of the Order of Christian Funerals.
 The Vigil follows a model of the Liturgy of the Word, centering on the Word of God proclaimed from Scripture.
 After a brief reflection on the Scripture readings, the presider may invite family and friends to share their memories of the deceased.
 The presider is usually a deacon.

-Some families may choose to have the rosary recited at the Vigil or before the funeral Mass.
+Some families may choose to have the rosary recited at the Vigil or before the funeral Mass (should time permit prior to Mass).

 Funeral Liturgy